medvedevgroup/pla-index/README.md

 # Quick Start

+## Installation

 Clone the repo using:

 ```shell
 git clone --recursive https://github.com/medvedevgroup/pla-index.git
 ```

-This repository has two other branches.
+This repository has two other branches for read aligner and exact-pla.\
 To use the read aligner application, run the following command:
 ```shell
 git checkout strobealign-application